February 20, 2016 by Ed Kennedy

 Certainly, the African nations are not alone in facing the difficult question of how to respond to China’s growing influence , but being both a strategic epicentre and retaining a number of vulnerabilities within the security sphere; the urgency of action perhaps looms larger on the continent that anywhere else in the world.
 Therefore, should the AU fail to respond as one, it could increasingly find external powers have a vested interest in diving it along allegiances to Washington and Beijing, just as was the fate of Europe during the Cold War that divided its continent between two superpowers sphere of influence.

-This piece written by Ed Kennedy and published by the Editorial Board of the Africa Times on February 20 2016.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
-Say hi to Ed via email@example.com or on Twitter @Edkennedy01
+This piece written by Ed Kennedy and published by the Editorial Board of the Africa Times on February 20 2016.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
+Say hi to Ed via firstname.lastname@example.org or on Twitter @Edkennedy01